RexxLA/rexx-repository/ARB/standards/work-in-progress/document/syntax_constructs.md

 ### Creation of messages

-The _message_identifiers_ in clause 6 correlate with the tails of stem #ErrorText., which is initialized in nnn to identify particular messages.
+The _message_identifiers_ in clause 6 correlate with the tails of stem `#ErrorText.`, which is initialized in nnn to identify particular messages.
 The action of producing an error message will replace any insertions in the message text and present the resulting text, together with information on the origin of the error, to the configuration by writing on the default error stream.